Acoustic analogies with general relativity, quantum fields, and thermodynamics: Generation of sound waves in acoustic spacetime

-Due to the complexity of the relativistic problem, we had to refer to the numerical simulations for calculation of wave amplitudes.
-The analytical solutions become much simpler for monopole and dipole sources, which will be considered next.
-Although not appearing in the theory of second-order tensor gravitational waves, these solutions are important for two reasons.
-First, to demonstrate that the relativistic framework captures (under the same conditions) equally well these acoustically relevant sources and, second, to fix certain constants of the theory by comparison with the exact analytical solutions.
+Due to the complexity of the relativistic problem, we had to refer to the numerical simulations for calculating amplitudes and waveforms of the weak perturbation.
+The initial phase remained undetermined.
+The complete analytical solutions are much simpler to obtain for monopole and dipole sources, which will be studied next.
+Although irrelevant for the theory of transverse gravitational waves, these solutions are important in the acoustic analogy for two reasons.
+First, in order to show that the relativistic framework (under the discussed conditions) covers not only the quadrupole sources, which are common for both theories, but also monopole and dipole sources of longitudinal sound waves, in the same sense and following the same procedures as above.
+Second, comparison with the well-known exact acoustic solutions allows fixing all remaining constants of the theory.